 |

-How to get into it: These positions typically require a high school diploma or GED, then hands-on training through an apprenticeship or program focused on automotive or diesel technology.
+How to get into it: A high school diploma or GED is the minimum requirement, but hands-on training through an apprenticeship or program focused on automotive or diesel technology is a recommended next step.
 We interviewed a mechanic who went to high school for half the day and trade school the other half, where both counted for high school credit.
 This helped them start working right away after high school.

 Apprenticeships can be found through dealerships, repair shops, and unions like the International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART).
 Certifications like ASE are often required or highly recommended.